ReactiveCocoa/ReactiveSwift/README.md

 code and state to bridge the gap.

 ### Core Reactive Primitives
-#### `Signal`, a unidirectional stream of events.
+#### `Signal`: a unidirectional stream of events.
-The owner of a `Signal` has unilateral control of the stream.
-Observers may register their interests in the future events at any time, but they would not have any side effect on the stream or the owner of the stream.
+The owner of a `Signal` has unilateral control of the event stream.
+Observers may register their interests in the future events at any time, but the observation would have no side effect on the stream or its owner.

 It is like a live TV feed — you can observe and react to the content, but you cannot have a side effect on the live feed or the TV station.